 2.1.
 Common Policy - A policy adopted by the Joint Budget Committee that is consistently applied for State Agencies.
-For many line items affected by common policy, amounts are initially appropriated in individual Principal Departments and then transferred to another Principal Department where they appear a second time as reappropriated funds.
+For many line items affected by common policy, amounts are initially appropriated in individual departments and then transferred to another department where they appear a second time as reappropriated funds.